The Twelve Kingdoms

+An English-language translation was produced and distributed by Tokyopop.
+The first four volumes were released between March 2007 and November 2010, before the license reverted back to Kodansha.

+On November 20, 2024, Seven Seas Entertainment announced that they had acquired the license to publish a new translation of the series in English, with the first volume being released in July 2025.

-The Chinese mythology-influenced books were adapted into an anime television series by Pierrot in 2002.
-It aired on Japan's NHK from April 2002 to August 2003, and totaled 45 episodes.
+It was adapted into an anime television series by Pierrot in 2002, which aired on Japan's NHK from April 2002 to August 2003.
+The series was licensed and distributed by Media Blasters in the United States at the time of its initial Japanese broadcast.
+As of 2019, Discotek Media held the license to the series.

-The novels were licensed in the United States by Tokyopop and the first four volumes were released between March 2007 and November 2010 as part of their Pop Fiction line.
-Subsequently, the English license reverted to Kodansha.
-The entire anime series has been released on DVD and Blu-ray in the United States by Media Blasters, which are now out of print.
-The license was transferred to Discotek Media, who released the complete series on Blu-ray in 2019.

 Plot

-Yoko Nakajima, an unhappy high school student, is one day suddenly faced with a strange man who swears allegiance to her.
+Youko Nakajima, an unhappy high school student, is one day suddenly faced with a strange man who swears allegiance to her.
 After a battle with demon-like beasts, he then takes her to another world along with two of her classmates.
-There, her appearance has changed and she can understand the language even though her classmates cannot.
-But their status as "Kaikyaku" (people who come from Earth) makes them hunted fugitives, so they wander the land of the 12 countries, simply trying to survive and to figure out the reason why they were brought to this world.
+There, her appearance has changed and she can understand the language, though her classmates cannot.
+Their status as "Kaikyaku" (people who come from Earth) makes them hunted fugitives, so they wander the land of the 12 countries, simply trying to survive and figure out the reason they were brought to this world.